-We currently use the following companies, who will process your personal data as part of their contracts with us: Mailchimp & Campaign Monitor for sending emails to you, and Insightly CRM to manage our relationship with you.
+We currently use the following companies, who will process your personal data as part of their contracts with us: Google LLC to store and process your data, Mailchimp and Campaign Monitor for sending emails to you, and Insightly CRM to manage our relationship with you.

 Outside of that we do not disclose your personal information unless we are required to do so by law.

 If we transfer personal information about you outside the European Economic Area (EEA), we will let you know and ensure that all reasonable security measures are taken and that any third party processers will be required to process the information in accordance with information protection laws and we will notify you in your privacy notice if we are the information controller.